alejandro-soto-franco/glazier/README.md

 ## Three dimensions

-A description gives a `depth`, and one is a plane.
+A description gives a `depth` and one is a plane.
 The lattice, the neighbourhoods, the field solver, the moments and both engines all take the third axis.
 A plane keeps the arithmetic it always had, since every offset with a nonzero `z` drops out of its neighbourhood and the third variance is zero.